Residential Solar Financing

 Installment Loan Financing

-If a home equity loan (discussed below) isn’t right for you, there are other avenues to finance solar.
-SES has partnered with two financing companies, Sunlight Financial and Medallion Bank so you can decide what works best for you.
+If a home equity loan isn’t right for you, there are other avenues to finance solar.
+SES has partnered with two financing companies, Dividend, and Sunlight Financial so we can offer you the best loan product for your goals.

-We are thrilled to have a new financing partner, Sunlight Financial.
-Sunlight Financial’s loan products were designed with solar in mind.
-In particular, they have longer terms to better fit with the lifecycle of the solar panels.
-Right now, with Sunlight, we can offer terms as long as 20 years and interest rates as low as 1.49%.
+We are thrilled to have both financing partners.
+Solar loan products are designed with solar in mind.
+In particular, they have longer terms to better fit with the lifecycle of the solar panels, and they have a payment structure that accounts for the tax credit.

-The beauty of the Sunlight loan is that it was designed with the understanding that money from the tax credit isn’t available until up to 17 months after the installation, so they calculate payments assuming you will apply those funds by or on month 17.
+The beauty of the solar loan is that it was designed with the understanding that money from the tax credit sometimes isn’t available until up to 17 months after the installation, so payments are calculated assuming you will apply those funds by or on month 17.
 But, it’s up to you how much you want to apply and payments are adjusted from that point onward in the loan.

 HELOC (Home Equity Line of Credit)

-A home equity line of credit (HELOC) via your bank or existing financial institution is usually the lowest interest way to finance a solar project.
+A home equity line of credit (HELOC) via your bank or existing financial institution is usually the lowest-cost way to finance a solar project.
 The interest rates are dependent on credit rating and the amount of equity in your home.
-Some areas have special financing on home improvements, so talk to the solar consultant in your area to find out more.
+Some areas have special financing for home improvements, so talk to the solar consultant in your area to find out more.